randy888chan/Archon/README.md

 </p>

 <p align="center">
-  <em>Power up your AI coding assistants with your own custom knowledge base and task management solution as an MCP server</em>
+  <em>Power up your AI coding assistants with your own custom knowledge base and task management as an MCP server</em>
 </p>

 <p align="center">